crapougnax/CayenneLPP-node-utils/README.md

-# cayenne-lpp
+# Cayenne LPP

-Node module to encode and decode Cayenne Low Power Payload
+A Node module to encode and decode Cayenne Low Power Payload for LoraWan

 ## Usage